Ireland is a superb place to go bird watching.

 Spring Bird Watching Ireland

-In spring, the south and east coasts of Ireland tend to be the areas where the birds meet landfall first on their migratory routes.
+In spring, the south and east coast of Ireland tend to be the areas where the birds meet landfall first on their migratory routes.
 Some sightings are also recorded along the west coast of the country as well.

 Headlands and islands around Cork, including Cape Clear, are good choices if you want to catch these migratory birds making landfall.
 Further east towards Waterford and Wexford, there are also places including the East Coast Nature Reserve (County Wexford) that receive temporary visitors at this time of year.